 If you don’t have a prenuptial agreement to protect your financial interests, consider a post-nuptial one.
-Such an agreement can indicate who gets what assets in the case of divorce, death or long-term disability.
+Such an arrangement can indicate who gets what assets in the case of divorce, death, or long-term disability.
 An agreement can also protect assets gained after marriage, like an inheritance or earnings such as royalties.

-Allocating assets is especially important if you live in a common law property state, which constitutes most of the U.S. In such states, assets belong to whoever is named as owner, no matter when those assets were acquired.
+Allocating assets is especially important if you live in a common-law property state, which constitutes most of the U.S. In such countries, assets belong to whoever is named as owner, no matter when those assets were acquired.
 When property is divided during divorce in such states, the court decides what is equitable and fair.